leachryan/harpocrates-web-backend/README.md

 - `harpocrates.secret.key`
 - `harpocrates.init.vector`

+## API

+Harpocrates exposes three API endpoints:

+- `POST /api/secret`
+- `GET /api/secret{id}`
+- `DELETE /api/secret/{id}`

+The Swagger UI interface can be found at `/api/swagger-ui/index.html` The OpenAPI specification can be found at `/api/docs`

 ## Roadmap

 - Allow for other persistence sources to be used, like Postgres or MySQL
 - Add the ability to create an optional password tied to the secret, essentially creating a composite between the secret id and the password to access it
 - Improve READMe
+- Add vulnerability monitoring
+- Add code quality monitoring
+- Add lifetime to secrets, automatically burning them once the lifetime has been reached

 ## References